RoaringBitmap/CBitmapCompetition/README.md

 * We assume a Linux-like environment.
 * We put any non-standard dependency as a submodule of the project.
 * We put the benchmarking code in a separate executable file in the ``src`` directory.
 Having separate files for each technique introduces redundancies and possibly errors, but it keeps the complexity of the project low.
 Each executable file is simple and thus easy to examine and debug.
+If we need to study the performance of one technique with tools like ``perf``, it is much easier of we have several independent executables.
 * The executable should be able to take as the sole parameter a directory name containing text files where each text file is a comma-separated list of sorted integers (e.g., one of these directories: https://github.com/RoaringBitmap/CRoaring/tree/master/benchmarks/realdata).
 We have a header file in the CRoaring project to help parsing such data files... https://github.com/RoaringBitmap/CRoaring/blob/master/benchmarks/numbersfromtextfiles.h Consider using it.
+The code should take just one such directory at a time as a parameter.
 * The executable should output the 4 performance numbers (memory usage, number of cycles...) on a single line, separated by spaces.
 If anything else is outputted, it should be prefixed by the '#' character.
 It is allowed for the executable to have a verbose flag (-v) that provides more insight into the results.
+* The executable should not try to outsmart the benchmark.
+Keep your code simple.
 * The  ``Makefile`` must be such that  ``make`` will build the executable.
-* The scripts/all.sh script should be modified so that the executable is called (this should only require adding the executable file name at the right location).
+* The scripts/all.sh script should be modified so that the executable is called (this should only require adding the executable file name to the ``commands`` array).

 For a working example, see https://github.com/RoaringBitmap/CBitmapCompetition/blob/master/src/bitset_benchmarks.c